shivamsksingh/Abnormal-Xray-Detection/README.md

 takes as input one or more views for a study of an upper extremity.
 The 169-layer convolution neural network predicts the probability of abnormality on each view.
 Then the per-view probabilities are averaged to determine the probability of abnormality for the study.

-The main objectives of the system is to
+The main objectives of the system is to:

 • Design a model which detects and highlights the abnormalities in X-ray images.
 • Train the model over 50,000 training images avoiding over-fitting and under- fitting problems.
 • Build the abnormality detection process efficient so that it is much faster than manual detection.